bohendo/flashcards/README.md

 ### Deploying

+- bash: `bash start-fake-ship.sh` to create or launch a fake urbit ship, keep this terminal open & use it to enter all dojo commands
+- dojo: `+code` to generate an access code, visit `http://localhost:3000` and enter this code to login.
-- bash: `cd ui && npm install && npm run build` to install ui deps & build a prod bundle in `ui/dist`
+- bash: `cd ui && npm install && npm run build` to install ui deps & build a prod bundle in `ui/dist` (from a 2nd terminal tab bc first one should still have dojo open)
-- bash: `bash start-fake-ship.sh` to create or launch a fake urbit ship
 - dojo: `|merge %work our %base` to create a new work desk (aka repo) from a fork of the built-in base desk
 - dojo: `|mount %work` to make our work desk accessible from the host filesystem at `data/zod/work` where `data/zod` is the fake urbit's pier.
 - bash: `rsync -avL --delete ui/dist/ data/zod/work/flashcards` to copy prod js bundle into the urbit work desk